phug-php/website/doc/en/language-reference.md

     li= index + ': ' + val
 ```

-The object or array to iterate over is just plain JavaScript.
+The object or array to iterate over can be a variable, or the
-So, it can be a variable, or the result of a function call,
-or almost anything else.
+result of a function call, or almost anything else.

 PHP-style:
 ```phug